- Search The Registry

 - My Account

-Born a quarteron in Villers-Cotterêts near Paris, Dumas' grandfather was the Marquis Antoine-Alexandre Davy de la Pailleterie and his grandmother was Marie-Céssette Dumas, a Black slave from Jérémie, Saint-Domingue (Haiti).
+Born a quarteron in Villers-Cotterêts near Paris, Dumas' grandfather was the Marquis Antoine-Alexandre Davy de la Pailleterie, and his grandmother was Marie-Céssette Dumas, a Black slave from Jérémie, Saint-Domingue (Haiti).
 Young Alexandre grew up in Villers-Cotterêts.
-Dumas's father Thomas Alexandre Dumas was a general in Napoleon's army, who had fallen out of favor.
-After his father's death in 1806, the family lived in poverty.
+Dumas's father, Thomas Alexandre Dumas, was a general in Napoleon's army who had fallen out of favor.
+After his father died in 1806, the family lived in poverty.
 Dumas worked as a clerk and went to Paris to find work in 1823.
-During this time he had an illegitimate quarteron child with Marie-Laure-Catherine Labay, a dressmaker, Alexandre Dumas fils.
+During this time, he had an illegitimate quarteron child with Marie-Laure-Catherine Labay, a dressmaker, and Alexandre Dumas Fils.

 Writing brought Dumas enormous fortune, but he spent money faster than he made it.
-He produced some 250 books with his 73 assistants, especially with the history teacher Auguste Maquet, who worked independently.
-His most successful novels contained vivid adventures with action, and bigger-than-life characters.
+He produced 250 books with his 73 assistants, especially with the history teacher Auguste Maquet, who worked independently.
+His most successful novels contained vivid adventures with action and bigger-than-life characters.
 He took great liberty with the truth to achieve a good story.

-His son, Alexandre Dumas fils, wrote several important novels including "La Dame aux Camélias," the basis of Verdi's opera "La Traviata."
+His son, Alexandre Dumas Fils, wrote several important novels, including "La Dame aux Camélias," the basis of Verdi's opera "La Traviata."
 Dumas’ life as a writer was filled with years of traveling and carousing.
 Some of his writings were "The Count of Monte-Cristo," "The Man in the Iron Mask," and "The Three Musketeers."
 In a shorter piece, “Georges” (1843), Dumas examined the question of race and colonialism.
-The main character, a half-French Mulatto, leaves Mauritius to be educated in France and returns to revenge for the affronts he had suffered as a boy.
+The main character, a half-French Mulatto, leaves Mauritius to be educated in France and returns for revenge for the affronts he had suffered as a boy.

 Alexandre Dumas died in Puys, near Dieppe, on December 5, 1870.